Varunmnx/HEROKUHERO/README.md

 ## How do this work

-deploys websites using heroku
-uses s3 bucket to create vm's
-uses pulumi api to interact with heroku and aws
+deploys websites using aws and uses aws infastructure  to create vm's uses pulumi api to interact with heroku and aws